quantified-uncertainty/squiggle/packages/website/docs/Discussions/Future-Features.md

 Of course, we'd also need good math for how the scoring should work, exactly.

 This interface should also be able to handle changing Squiggle values.
 This is because people would be likely to want to update their functions over time, and that should be taken into account for scoring.

+**Importance & quality scores**
+Workflows/functionality to declare the importance and coveredness of each part of the paramater space.
+For example, some subsets of the paramater space of a function might be much more important to get right than others.
+Similarly, the analyst might be much more certain about some parts than others.
+Ideally. they could decline sections.

 **Static / Sensitivity Analysis**
 Guesstimate has Sensitivity analysis that's pretty useful.
 This could be quite feasible to add, though it will likely require some thinking.